sncis/newsdAuthBackend/README.md

 The Frontend for this Application can be found in this [Git Repo](https://github.com/snzew/newsd).
 A live version of the whole Project is hosted on Heroku and can be found here --> [NewsdMe](https://newsdme.herokuapp.com/)

 This REST Api has two main Endpoints, one for Authentication and one for Articles stored by authenticated users.
+Once registered, you will get a Email to the provided email Address, which will redirect you to the page to confirm your registration.
+You con also resend the registration code if you missed it.
+If you have more then 5 failed login Attempts your Ip address will be blocked for 5 minutes.
+This configurations (maxAttempts and time) cna be configured (see section `Restricting login attempts`).
 There is also one minor Endpoint for `Admins` which is only for demonstrating a role based authorisation concept.

 In Addition, the project showcases some security measurements taken to protect a REST Api.
 These measurements are presented in the Security section of this README file.
 It is build with `Spring Boot`with `maven` and uses the `Spring Security` Framework to customize authentication and access-control.
+Some of them are: filtering incoming request, having costume validators to validate data before storing them, implemented security headers and using HTTPS . a Whole list can be found at the end of this file.